redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 You now know most of the CLI commands you'll need as a technical writer.
 Consult [this cheat sheet](https://www.guru99.com/linux-commands-cheat-sheet.html) to explore other commands.
 (This cheat sheet is for Linux, but Mac's Terminal follows Linux commands.)

-If you'd like to take the next steps in learning the docs as code approach to documentation, check out my introductions to [Git](https://benbarksdale.netlify.app/docs/guides/introduction-to-git-for-technical-writers/) and [GitHub]().
+If you want to take the next steps in learning the docs as code approach to documentation, check out my introductions to [Git](https://benbarksdale.netlify.app/docs/guides/introduction-to-git-for-technical-writers/) and [GitHub]().

 ## Windows Instructions